-Institute of Mental Health from Belgrade has been honored to be nominated again in the status of the WHO Collaborating Center and Professor Dusica Lečić Tosevski was re-elected as head of WHO Collaborating Center for the next four years (2013-2017).
+Updated 20.11.2017, Institute of Mental Health, under the leadership of the academician Dušica Lečić Toševski, has been honored to be nominated again, on the 28th of September 2017, in the status of the WHO Collaborating Center for the next four years.

-1. In cooperation with the WHO, to improve the training of health workers and other professionals, with an aim of strengthening mental health centers in the community.
+1. In cooperation with the WHO, improvement of the health workers` and other professionals` training, with the aim of strengthening mental health centers in the community.

-2. To contribute to WHO activities in the field of child abuse and neglect, as well as early recognition of mental health problem signs in children and young people.
+2. Contribution to WHO activities in the field of child abuse and neglect, as well as early recognition of mental health problem signs in children and young people.

-3. To contribute in WHO activities in the field of co-morbidity between mental and somatic disorders.
+3. Contribute in WHO activities in the field of co-morbidity between mental and somatic disorders.

 Brochures with topics on suicide